martin3398/nlp-project-2023/README.md

 * `04_Evaluate.ipynb`: Evaluates the finetuned Bert Classifier on the original and style transferred test set

 We furthermore provide a `00-Run_Everything.ipynb` Notebook that runs all the steps in the correct order.

+## How to Run this Project

+Please download the dataset and put `./dataset.csv`.

+You can then execute the different notebooks in correct order.
+Please note that this creates and exports some intermediate files into the `./data` folder.

 ## Project Description